 Key aspects of diplomatic relations

-Switzerland and Greece have common interests in the areas of energy, taxation and migration.
-There are also converging interests in such international forums as the United Nations and the Organization for Security and Co-operation in Europe (OSCE).
+Switzerland and Greece have common interests in the areas of migration, culture and energy.
+The two countries also share converging interests in international forums such as the United Nations and the Organization for Security and Co-operation in Europe (OSCE).

-Switzerland is providing support to the TAP project for a Trans Adriatic Pipeline, which is expected to start transporting Azerbaijani gas to Italy via Georgia, Turkey, Greece and Albania by 2019/2020.
+Switzerland is providing support to the TAP project for a Trans Adriatic Pipeline, which is expected to start transporting gas from Azerbaijan to Italy via Turkey, Greece and Albania by 2019–20.

-As a Schengen member state, Switzerland is committed to monitoring the external borders of the Schengen Area.
+As a Schengen member state, Switzerland monitors the external borders of the Schengen Area.
 It deploys Swiss border guards through Frontex to critical locations on the Schengen Area’s external borders, including Greece.

-The balance of trade has long been positive for Switzerland.
-It exported goods worth CHF 794 million to Greece in 2015.
-Major exports include pharmaceuticals, watch and clock industry products, chemical products and machinery (4%).
+Switzerland has historically had a positive trade balance with Greece.
+It exported goods worth CHF 781 million to Greece in 2017.
+Major exports include pharmaceuticals, watches, agricultural products, chemical products and machinery.

-At the end of 2014, Switzerland was the eleventh largest foreign investor in Greece, mainly in trade (44%), industry (42%), and the hotel and restaurant sector (6%).
-There are around 60 Swiss companies in Greece employing roughly 9,400 people.
+At the end of 2016, Switzerland was the fifth largest foreign direct investor in Greece.
+There are about 60 Swiss companies in Greece, employing some 6,570 people.

-In the long term the continuing presence of Swiss firms will depend on whether Greece returns to growth.
-An area of potential for Swiss investment is renewable energies.
+In the long term the continuing presence of Swiss firms will depend on the recovery of the Greek economy.
+An area of potential for Swiss investment are renewable energies.

-Greece is a favourite destination for Swiss tourists.
-Each year some 400,000 Swiss holiday in Greece, making a significant contribution to the Greek economy.
+Greece is very popular with Swiss tourists.
+Each year some 400,000 Swiss nationals spend their holidays in Greece, making a significant contribution to the Greek economy.

 Cooperation in education, research and innovation

-Researchers and artists from Greece can apply to the State Secretariat for Education Research and Innovation (SERI) for Swiss Government Excellence Scholarships.
+Researchers and artists from Greece can apply for Swiss Government Excellence Scholarships to the State Secretariat for Education, Research and Innovation (SERI).
 Each year the Swiss School of Archaeology in Greece (ESAG) in Eretria on the island of Euboea near Athens offers Swiss students a chance to conduct practical archaeological research over the summer.
 Since 1975, the school has been a cornerstone of Switzerland’s academic and cultural presence in Greece.

 Swiss nationals in Greece